Zuckerberg is running for president, even if he never runs: KU interview analysis

 Zuckerberg is also managing to distance himself nicely from the image of a geeky, engineering, tech CEO and is starting to talk about societal issues in plain-spoken, but authoritative tones.
 Beyond his constant reference to community, he dropped in a couple of mentions of sociological thinking and evidence, all the while focusing his answers on local lives, like police officers.
 Vintage ‘hearts and minds’ stuff.

 And in doing so the position Zuckerberg is articulating on the issues is one which occupies the electorally-successful centre ground very effectively.
-He is well-known to generally be a bit of lefty – tech CEOs tend to be further left than Bernie Sanders on most social issues – but he is appealing to the sceptical side of globalisation which was winning stance for Trump.
+He is well-known to generally be a bit of a lefty – tech CEOs tend to be further left than Bernie Sanders on most social issues – but he is appealing to the sceptical side of globalisation which was a winning stance for Trump.

 Further, using “community” as a central pitch is, if done for political reasons, an exquisite choice.
 The idea of community is generally considered to be a right-wing value which the left aren’t against, but have neglected in favour of other issues which don’t naturally sit with it, like diversity (if you’re interested, Jonathan Haidt‘s book The Righteous Mind is particularly instructive on left/right values, and has been condensed into an obligatory TED talk).